MAD9137/f2024/docs/modules/week5/customize-table.md

 Notic the `namesArray.count` is now being returned from the `tableView(_ tableView: UITableView, numberOfRowsInSection section: Int) -> Int` function telling the tableView how many cells to make.
 This makes one cell for each element in the array.
 :::

-Now, in the `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell` function the namesArray[indexPath.row] gets the correct piece of data for the current cell being created and sets the textLabel?.text with it using optional chaining.
+Now, in the `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell` function the namesArray[indexPath.row] gets the correct piece of data for the current cell being created and sets the `textLabel?.text` with it using optional chaining.
 You can also see how to set the cell's image to a new UIImage with the name of the file you imported into your Assets.xcassets folder simply by referencing the file's name (without the extension).
-Now, when the app is run in the iOS simulator, you can see the 7 names from the array are in their own cell of the tableView.
+Now, when the app is run in the iOS simulator, you can see the 6 names from the array are in their own cell of the tableView.

 The following videos show more options for modifying TableViewCell objects to design its style to fit your application.
 These videos continue from last lesson building onto the TableView that was added into a normal ViewController.
 You will see how to manually add a custom TableViewCell object into a TableView to be used as the Prototype Cell, adding images, and choosing accessory icons to table cells.